-But cedar deserves that an exception to Austin’s tree loving.
+But cedar trees don’t deserve tolerance from Austin’s tree loving citizenry.
 Its pollen makes life miserable for at least half of the city’s populace.
 Imagine the loss in workplace productivity and the other trees that must be killed to produce more Kleenex and replace the printed page I just sneezed all over.
 And public safety is surely in danger with so many people driving under the influence of cedar or all the meds we must take to survive it.

 But there could be a silver lining to this cedar fever misery.
 If we make a concerted effort to publicize it, maybe fewer people will move to Austin, and this horrible tree can serve a higher purpose.
 How about a new city moniker: “Cedar Fever Capital of the World?”
 And then, let’s consider a Cedar Fever music festival at Zilker Park, giving our city leaders another opportunity to authorize the trampling and destruction of park grass.
 Only certain musicians could participate — those who are roused from their sick beds to perform, all the while sneezing, sniffling, and tripping on antihistamines.
 Just like Woodstock!

 Do you think that if more people around the world heard about our cedar tree problem they’d stay away, find other places to live?
 If so, I could start tolerating the tree (albeit from a distance).
 And just maybe, this could be the ultimate solution to our god-awful traffic!!
 Let’s spread the word!